 You may not claim pro bono credit for hours worked during the eight- or 10-week period for which you receive the stipend.
 However, you CAN get pro bono credit for working additional weeks without compensation.

 3d.
-I am splitting my summer work between a firm and a not-for-profit organization.
-Can I get pro bono credit for work done at the not-for-profit?
+I am splitting my summer work between a firm and a nonprofit organization.
+Can I get pro bono credit for work done at the nonprofit?

 If the total amount of money you make during a 10-week split-summer is less than what you would earn as a recipient of guaranteed summer funding, you will likely be able to claim some pro bono hours.
 Please contact the pro bono coordinator for more details about your specific situation.